synfinatic/aws-sso-cli/docs/config.md

 #### LogLevel / LogLines

-By default, the `LogLevel` is 'warn'.
+By default, the `LogLevel` is 'info'.
 You can override it here or via `--log-level` with one of the following values:

  * `error`